Getting better performance out of our traffic signals is a high priority, for the Clark County Council and Public Works.

 Clark County also has been working to install advanced systems to log performance data for traffic signals and arterial corridors.
 This equipment tracks numerous metrics, such as overall travel time and percentage of traffic arriving at the intersection with a green signal.
 Traffic engineers can make modifications to signal operations and monitor the effect on corridor speeds and other factors.

-Clark County will begin installing adaptive signal technology on several corridors in late 2017 to help improve the flow of traffic.
-Three corridors will get adaptive signals:
+Clark County began installing adaptive signal technology on several corridors in late 2017 to help improve the flow of traffic.
+Three corridors got adaptive signals:

 - Northwest/Northeast 78th Street, from Northwest Ninth Avenue to Padden Parkway at Northeast 55th Avenue.